mikiboycity/diedrichbutton/README.md

 - **Parameter requirements**

+These parameters should be sent as key of JSON object

 | Parameters | Description               |
 | ---------- | ------------------------- |
 | dsn        | DSN of button to register |